 There are numerous methods to pairing a cigar with the right drink.
 Some take the “let’s try anything” approach, which can, at times, uncover a mind-blowing pairing you would never have discovered otherwise.
 A more common approach is finding a drink that has notes that match or contrast those of the cigar.
 The idea here is to provide extra balance to the blend by either amplifying this note or attempting to dampen that note.
 For this pairing, we went with a bit of each method.

 - Peruvian Coffee

 - Cream Soda

 Montecristo No. 5 Cuban Cigar History

-Within one year of its inception, the company was the largest producer of cigars in Havana, which helped them cement their success much faster than other brands.
-During the Cuban nationalization wave in 1960, the Menendez family had to leave everything behind and move forward without a cent to their name.
+Within one year of its inception, the company was the largest producer of cigars in Havana, which helped them cement their success faster than other brands.
+During the Cuban nationalization wave in 1960, 16 cigar factories were seized, including that of Montecristo.
+The Menendez family had to leave everything behind and flee Cuba without a cent to their name.

-In 1961, the son of Alonso Menendez, Benjamin, established a new cigar producing company in the Canary Islands and began making the Montecruz, which were like a knock-off but became the highest selling cigars in the United States.
-This went on smoothly and in 1972, a case allowed cigar manufacturers in exile to sell their original Cuban cigar brands in the international market.
-Until 1990, Cuban Cigar Brands NV owned the trademarks to Montecristo and two other brands, and after that, Montecristos began being sold into the American market.
+In 1961, the son of Alonso Menendez, Benjamin, established a new cigar company in the Canary Islands and began making Montecruz, which went on to be the highest selling cigars in the United States.
+Things continued smoothly, and in 1972, a case allowed cigar manufacturers in exile to sell their original Cuban cigar brands in the international market.
+Until 1990, Cuban Cigar Brands NV owned the trademarks to Montecristo and two other brands.
+After that, the non-Cuban version of Montecristos became available in the American market.